 This unspoiled beach has a picturesque stretch of white sand and crystal clear waters, making it the perfect place to go swimming and sunbathing.

 It’s emerging as a must-visit tourist spot in the province and is also one of Cebu's top beaches.
 Don’t forget to take photos of the sunset as it’s a breathtaking sight to see.

 Best time to go: From December to May.
 In January, you can also join the Sinulog Festival in Cebu City.

-Islas de Gigantes or Gigantes Islands in Iloilo, Visayas, has been gaining popularity in recent years.
+Islas de Gigantes or Gigantes Islands in Iloilo, Visayas, has been gaining popularity in recent years as one of Iloilo's top tourist spots.
 That's because the crystal clear waters and powdery white sand of Antonia Beach is a sight to behold!